Introduction – Collecting Contemporary Accounts of COVID-19

 Signs of Hope - Pictures from around the area

-Epidemics have always been a mirror for social thought and plausible action—a way of thinking about the way we live—and they remain so.
+Epidemics have always been a mirror for social thought and plausible action—a way of thinking about the way we live

 (Dr. Charles E. Rosenberg, Dept. of the History of Science, Harvard University)